Thickness guide

 Prototype the final thickness in the actual material before printing a production batch.

-Separate base thickness from QR relief
+Separate base thickness from raised height

 Match thickness to the use case